mekaufman/iam/remove-users.md

 # Removing users from an account
 {: #remove}

 When you remove a user from an account, the user can no longer log in to the console, switch to your account if they still belong to another account, or access account resources.
+Removing a user from an account doesn't delete the IBMid for the user.
 {:shortdesc}

 Only account owners or users with the following access can remove users from an account: